 If you’re anything like me, there’s probably a reason for your frugality.
 A light at the end of the tunnel.
 So, day after day, you take a bus instead of a cab, you brown-bag your lunch, and you whittle away at the debt monster.

 You’re trudging thorough that dark tunnel, and you think, just a few more steps, then I can see again.
 You head toward the light.

 But the tunnel is long, and though you can see the bright spot at the end, it’s hazy, and undefined.
 Your eyes grow accustomed to the dark, and you get used to trudging.

 I can see the light, and the only way to keep myself on track is to lengthen the tunnel.
 After all, what’s another few months?
 I’ve lived frugally this long, and it doesn’t have to be temporary.
 I can keep buying second-hand clothes and limit my time in restaurants, it’s the new way of life!

 Every time I hit a goal, I’ll keep moving the light, until my habits are second nature.

 Step Two: Divert Money

-In order to keep from looking at Mint and thinking, ”Oh, I have money left to spend this month,” it’s a good idea to start automating savings.
+In order to keep from looking at Personal Capital and thinking, ”Oh, I have money left to spend this month,” it’s a good idea to start automating savings.
 Max out retirement savings – if you have a 401(k), max out your contributions.
 If not, then max out your IRA, or your Roth IRA, whichever you choose.
-Open a new account, perhaps at an online bank, and hide it from your Mint.
+Open a new account, perhaps at an online bank, and hide it from your Personal Capital dashboard.
 That way, you won’t see it as money you can spend, and you’ll hit your goals faster.